IC Markets Strengths + Weaknesses

 Customer Service Levels

 IC Markets offers local customer support from their Sydney office located at Level 6 309 Kent Street Sydney, NSW 2000.
 CFD traders can reach them through different channels like email, Skype or by phone.
 Their Sydney response time is within 15 minutes based on our enquiries with most complex issues solved within a day.
 Customer service is open 24 hours, 5 days a week.
+Live chat is also available through the CFD provider.
 The company is also dedicated to their educational centre (video journals and articles) which is great for those who have no previous knowledge in trading.
 Pepperstone is one of the only fx brokers that has won more awards for customer support than IC.

 What is The IC Markets Minimum Deposit?